-If you or your business uses online advertising, you will have heard people raving about how programmatic ads have changed the landscape.
+If you or your business uses online advertising, you will probably have heard people raving about how programmatic ads have changed the landscape.

 And if up until now, you have nodded sagely while people have made that proclamation but not really understood it, you’re in luck.

-In this article, we will break down just what programmatic advertising is, explain targeting best practices and look at who is doing it right.
+Here, we will break down just what programmatic advertising is, explain targeting best practices and look at who is doing it right.

 Programmatic ad buying, put simply, is the use of software to buy digital advertising.
-Whereas the traditional method includes requests for proposals, tenders, quotes and human negotiation, programmatic buying uses machines and algorithms to purchase display space.
+Whereas the traditional method includes requests for proposals, tenders, quotes, and human negotiation, programmatic buying uses machines and algorithms to purchase display space.

-That doesn’t mean it’s perfect, however.
-Earlier this year, major advertisers pulled spending from YouTube over concerns that the video platform could not guarantee ads wouldn’t be seen on extremist content.
+But, while programmatic advertising is a powerful tool, it is still in its infancy and by no means perfect.
+In fact, during 2017, major advertisers pulled spending from YouTube over concerns that the video platform could not guarantee ads wouldn’t be seen on extremist content.

-Quite simply: Yes and because it’s efficient.
+Quite simply: yes, it is.
+Because it’s efficient.